 B i o g r a p h y

 Sarah Gibson is a composer and pianist who has been called “a serious talent to watch” (Atlanta Journal Constitution).
-Her works have received honors and recognitions such as the Los Angeles Chamber Orchestra's Sound Investment composer, American Composers Orchestra Underwood New Music Readings, Victor Herbert ASCAP award, NFMC Marion Richter American Music Composition Award, and a Chamber Music America Grant.
-Her Left-hand Piano Concerto was selected as a winner of The University of Southern California’s (USC) New Music for Orchestra competition and was premiered with Sarah at the keyboard.
-She has received commissions from the Los Angeles Chamber Orchestra, Tanglewood Music Center, Arco Collaborative, Aspen Summer Music Festival and School, the Bennington Chamber Music Conference, soprano Lindsay Kesselman, among others.
+Her works have received honors and recognitions such as the Los Angeles Chamber Orchestra's Sound Investment composer, American Composers Orchestra Underwood New Music Readings, Victor Herbert ASCAP award, and a Chamber Music America Grant.
+Her Left-hand Piano Concerto was selected as a winner of The University of Southern California’s New Music for Orchestra competition and was premiered with Sarah at the keyboard.
+She has received commissions from the Los Angeles Chamber Orchestra, Tanglewood Music Center, Arco Collaborative, Aspen Summer Music Festival and School, and Departure Duo, among others.

 Sarah is co-founder of the new music piano duo, HOCKET, which has been lauded as "brilliant" by the LA Times' Mark Swed and is a core artist for the imitable Los Angeles Series: Piano Spheres.
 In 2014, HOCKET made its debut with the Boston-based Firebird Ensemble as part of their Outstanding Young Artists Initiative.
 HOCKET has held residences at Avaloch Farm Music Institute and received grants from the Earle Brown Music Foundation and the Presser Foundation.
 HOCKET has performed at such festivals as the MATA Festival, the L.A.
-Philharmonic's Noon to Midnight, Other Minds Festival, and the Carlsbad Music Festival.
+Philharmonic's Noon to Midnight, Eighth Blackbird Creative Lab, and the Other Minds Festival.